ldt9/PyOptionTrader/README.md

 - Implement this strategy using a neural network or a deep learning model to decide when to enter the strangles
 - Make a custom interface for it so that the CPU usage isn't tied up in running TWS or Gateway
   - Possible options for doing this include: PyGame, Tkinter, or PyQT.

+### More to Come:
+- Iron Condor Strategies
+- Short Straddle Strategies